Home Apartments Transport The Area Athens Guide Parking Blog

 Are bakeries open Sundays?

-Most central-Athens bakeries open on Sundays, typically 07:00–14:00 and sometimes a second shift in the evening.
-Smaller neighbourhood fournoi may close all day Sunday.
-Check the door sign for "Κυριακή" (Sunday) hours.
+Most central bakeries open on Sundays, typically 07:00-14:00 and sometimes again in the evening.
+Smaller neighbourhood bakeries may close all day.
+Check the sign on the door for Sunday hours.

 Are there gluten-free options?

 Limited at chain bakeries.
-Specialty gluten-free bakeries exist in Pangrati and Kolonaki; supermarkets stock gluten-free bread products.
-The pies and pastries in a standard fournos are virtually all wheat-based.
+Specialised gluten-free bakeries exist in Pangrati and Kolonaki, and supermarkets also stock gluten-free bread products.
+Most pies and pastries in a standard fournos are wheat-based.

 Vegan options?